moyosthinking/softdev/19_db0/readme.md

 ----------------------------------------------------
 * tuples would prob be helpful somehow
-* creaintg a string with all the insert values, makes a syntax error, so do inserts one by one *
+* creaintg a string with all the insert values, makes a syntax error, so do inserts one by one
+* the value labeled INTEGER PRIMARY KEY, is used to order the info in the database *
 ====================================================